Skip to content

 long long ll = 100000LL; // 至少64位(C99标准引入)

-In embedded systems, we frequently need precise control over data type sizes.
-The stdint.h header introduced by the C99 standard provides fixed-width integers, which is extremely important for writing portable embedded code.
-This is particularly true for foundational libraries that might be used on both 32-bit and 64-bit platforms (the author has noticed that 64-bit chips for embedded platforms are slowly starting to appear, so this is genuinely something to care about).
+In embedded systems, we often need precise control over the size of data types.
+The stdint.h header file introduced by the C99 standard provides fixed-width integer types.
+This is extremely important when writing portable embedded code, especially for foundational libraries that might be used on architectures ranging from 32-bit to 64-bit (the author notes that 64-bit chips for embedded platforms are slowly emerging, so this is definitely something we need to care about).

 c